P-aladine/Bossrush/README.md

 #### The Emperor
 -	Beautiful lady
 -	Lion and tiger statue of the lake
+-	Lion commands water and thunder is commanded by the tiger.
+-	they can combo together by spreading water to chain thunder attacks
+-	they also have a supernova attack together (like in monster hunter with teostra and lunastra)
 #### The Hierophant
 -	Poor naïve man
 -	Cthulhu